Standard Number: 18.104.22.168.2

 Secure Deletion of Biometric Identifiers

-- Biometric Identifiers must be securely deleted within two (2) years of the last interaction with the Biometric Identifier, or when the initial purpose for collecting or obtaining such identifiers has been satisfied, whichever occurs first.
+- Biometric access will be disabled within two (2) years of the last consent date, or when the initial purpose for collecting or obtaining such identifiers has been satisfied, whichever occurs first.

 - Biometric Identifiers do not include an X-ray, roentgen process, computed tomography, MRI, PET scan, mammography, or other image or film of the human anatomy used to diagnose, prognose, or treat an illness or other medical condition or to further validate scientific testing or screening.